iutools/iutools/README-install.md

 This document provides instructions on how to install _iutools_.

 At the moment, the procedure is somewhat involved.
 In the future, we hope to automate most of the steps using something like _Ansible_ or _Docker_.

+## Requirements

+## Requirements

+At the minimum, _iutools_ require
+- Java JDK 1.8
+- Elastic Search 5.6 or higher

+This will be sufficient if you only plan to use the _Command Line Interface_.

+If you want to use the web apps, you also need:
+- Tomcat

 ## Build the JAR and WAR files
 As of this writing, there are no precompiled Maven artifacts for _iutools_.
 You